rcemper/GlobalToJSON-Compact/README.md

 # GlobalToJSON-Compact
 This package offers a utility to load a Global into JSON object and to create a
 Global from this type of JSON object. ***Compact*** refers to the structure created.
 Globals nodes are included with data for a fast data load.
+But also the related code is quite compact.

 ![](https://raw.githubusercontent.com/rcemper/GlobalToJSON-Compact/master/Globals.png)